Jamie-Millsip/cambio-website/README.md

 - bugs

-  - allowing the player to take more than one turn

-    - a flag exists to prevent users from taking more than one turn (hasActed), this resets at the end of the websocket handler useEffect, therefore after a card is flipped, it is dealt with using the websocket handler, and then the hasActed boolean is set to false, regardless of if the user has acted
-    - this issue seems to be fixed, keeping it here in case it occurs again

-  - if a card that is selected to be swapped is flipped, the space that card used to occupy is still selected for swap, despite not housing a card

 - Gameplay

   - remove players from the game when they flip incorrectly when having 7 cards (currently just prevents them from flipping cards)